meltingice/CamanJS/README.md

 </pre>

 <h2>Utility Functions</h2>
 CamanJS comes with a set of utility functions that you may find very useful when extending it.
-In the main body of the function thats extending CamanJS, you can simply access them through Caman.func_name().
+In the main body of the function thats extending CamanJS, you can simply access them through Caman, e.g. Caman.rgb_to_hsl().
 Their names should be pretty self explanatory:

 * rgb_to_hsl()
 * hsl_to_rgb()